re-innovation/TTGO_EPaper/README.md

 ### Quotation Unit example

 This example does not need any user info.
-Just upload this code.
-Then switch on your e-ink display and connect to the WiFi access points, as per the on-screen instructions.
+Just upload this example code.
+Then switch on your e-ink display and connect to the WiFi access point, as per the on-screen instructions.
 When you enter your wifi password and SSID then it will restart and download a random quote.
 A new quote will appear each time the touch pad is pressed.

 This code uses the following website, https://forismatic.com/en/, which returns a quote and the author as a line of text.